itsashis4u/itsashis4u/README.md

 - 🌱 I’m currently learning about **Web security** and **React Native performance**
 - 💬 Ask me anything about `JavaScipt`, `Web` or `React Native`
 - 📫 Reach me at [Twitter](https://twitter.com/itsashis4u)
-- :zap: Fun fact: I'm into PC hardware and plan to build my own PC from scratch
+- :zap: Fun fact: I'm into PC hardware and planning to build my own PC from scratch